 Unless you live in a huge city with a high demand for apartments like New York, Boston or San Francisco, don’t bother using an apartment broker.
 They typically charge a commission that is a percentage of the first year’s rent.
 With so many great apartment search tools available, try first to navigate the waters on your own and find your apartment match.
 (You can apply the money you save to your security deposit!)

-Sometimes the expense of an apartment search can be a hidden one that sneaks up on you later, like the cost of utilities.
+Sometimes the expense of an apartment search can be a hidden one that sneaks up on you later, such as the cost of utilities.
 Don’t forget to ask landlords about average utility costs, which may be a statistic they keep up with.
 You can also call local utility companies and ask for the average energy usage costs for the address you are interested in.
+Also look into costs related to parking, having pets, or anything else that you might be interested in, but might carry a price tag.

-Once you’ve saved money with a smart search and found the best deal on your dream apartment, put in a little extra effort to cut costs by moving less stuff into the space.
+Once you’ve saved money with a smart search and found the best deal on your dream apartment, put in a little extra effort to cut costs by bringing less stuff with you.
 If you reduce clutter before you move, you can shave some money off of your moving expenses by renting a smaller truck, packing and moving fewer boxes, and allocating fewer hours to move the reduced load.
 All of this means more money to buy new stuff for your new home, of course!

 Photo credit: Shutterstock / scyther5